This post contains links that we may earn a small commission for at no cost to you read more

 Rowers of this resistance type also use a flywheel, which is located inside a tank filled with water.
 You increase the resistance level by adding water, and the fan inside the housing also creates resistance of its own.

 Let’s face it, the soft, gentle, swooshing sound of water is highly desirable since it gives you the feeling (and the sound) of outdoor rowing.
 Crossfit games use water resistance rowing machines for the best workout and rowing technique.
+If you are into Crossfit – Click Here to find out what rower does crossfit use!

 Water resistance rowers have been around for many decades, and they have seen vast improvements over the years.
 The most recent of these innovations include interactive workouts and connectivity incorporated into existing cardio equipment models.